Last Updated on 6th February 2023 by Sophie Nadeau

 During our recent visit to Provence, we were lucky enough to sample a variety of menus at several locations across the city.
 Some of my favourite picks of places to eat include, as well as those which we didn’t get to sample but are highly reviewed include:

 Set against the backdrop of a luxruious five-star hotel and in the shadows of the Palais des Papes, this Michelin Star restaurant offers a gastronomic tasting menu which is paired with various wines from the region and beyond.
 The food is quite literally art and while the experience is pricier than some other places to eat in the city, the culinary tastes are unparalelled.

 For those who are looking for great food in an even prettier location, this hidden away restaurant serves locally-inspired dishes, including fish plates and wonderful desserts.
-Well-reviewed, the food comes in at around €30 for two courses and €30 for three courses.
+Well-reviewed, the food comes in at around €30 for two courses and €40 for three courses.

-Not too pricey and consistenyly ranked as one of the best places to eat in Avignon, L’Agape serves food with a modern twist on a traditional French bistro.
+Not too pricey and consistently ranked as one of the best places to eat in Avignon, L’Agape serves food with a modern twist on a traditional French bistro.
 Seasonal and delicious, even the bread is made in-house.